brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-edwin-torres.md

       the Best Translated Book Award for his translations of Latin American poetry.
 Noel teaches at New York University and at Stetson University’s MFA of the Americas."
+  - person: stacy-szymaszek
+    event_bio: Stacy Szymaszek is the author of the books Emptied of All Ships (2005), Hyperglossia (2009), hart island (2015), Journal of Ugly Sites and Other Journals (2016), which won the Ottoline Prize from Fence Books and was nominated for a Lambda Literary Award in 2017, and A Year From Today (2018).
+Her sixth book, Famous Hermits, will be published in 2021.
+She is the recipient of a 2014 New York Foundation for the Arts Fellowship in Poetry, and a 2019 Foundation for Contemporary Arts grant in poetry.
+      Szymaszek was the Hugo Visiting Writer at the University of Montana-Missoula 2018-19, Poet-in-Resident at Brown University, and Visiting Poet for the Fire Island Artist Residency.
+She lives in Tucson, Arizona, on the ancestral lands of the Tohono O’odham and the Pascua Yaqui peoples.
 date: 2020-11-04 13:00:00 -0500
 end_date: 2020-11-04 14:00:00 -0500
 series: 165